 Dr. Pamela Larde, a professor, coach, award-winning author, and business owner, is committed to engaging in the work of advancing the reach and commitment of the coaching profession to serve and build up heart-centered leaders around the world.
-As a dedicated member of the global community, Dr. Larde is committed to taking the lead in addressing compelling social issues through the Academy of Creative Coaching, an ICF and SHRM accredited coach training and certification school she founded in 2013 to serve individuals and organizations across the globe wishing to elevate their skills and credibility around coaching, leadership, and cultural competency.
-Powered by a solid team of trainers and experts, the Academy offers evidence-based certification and training for individuals desiring to undertake professional coaching as a career and for organizations committed to providing professional development to their teams.
-In an industry severely in need of greater diversity and inclusion initiatives, the Academy of Creative Coaching is currently the only black female owned ICF ACTP accredited coaching school in the world.
-Through this lens, Dr. Larde and her team are intentional about integrating values of belonging, human dignity, justice and care for the whole person into every fiber of the organization.
+Dr. Larde is intentional about integrating values of belonging, human dignity, justice and care for the whole person into every fiber of her work.
+As a dedicated member of the global community, Dr. Larde is committed to taking the lead in addressing compelling social issues through the Academy of Creative Coaching, which she founded in 2013.
+At this time, the Academy was among the first of black female owned ICF accredited coaching schools in the world.

 Experience, Affiliations, and Scholarship

-Her research focuses on race and gender dynamics, self-motivation, joy resilience, and posttraumatic growth.
-She is a member of the International Leadership Association, the International Association for Relationship Research, the National Association for Student Personnel Administrators, the American College Personnel Association, the National Incarceration Association, and Exceptional Women in Publishing.
-Additionally, she has written three books, has contributed chapters to scholarly publications, and presents her research extensively for national and international audiences.
-Recent publications and presentations include:
+Her research focuses on race and gender equity, self-motivation, joy resilience, and posttraumatic growth.
+She is a member of the International Leadership Association, the International Association for Relationship Research, the National Association for Student Personnel Administrators, the American College Personnel Association, and is a board member of the National Incarceration Association.
+Recent and key publications and presentations include:

 The IOC is a global community of coaches.